torque/autosort_buffers/README.md

 ﻿Automatic, case-insensitive buffer sorting alphabetically by network.
 Intended to act similarly to the way KVIrc sorts its channels/queries.
 Best used with [buffers.pl](http://www.weechat.org/scripts/source/stable/buffers.pl.html/)—the visualization keeps buffer order from becoming confusing.
+Also, setting `irc.look.server_buffer = independent` is recommended.
+Merged buffers aren't guaranteed to be handled gracefully.

-Currently very much untested.
-Buffers created by plugins other than irc may be moved unexpectedly.
+Requires Weechat 0.3.7.